-Anti-corruption is one of the most important clauses in the contracts signed between the company and staff, and TrustWorks has a zero tolerance policy towards corruption internally.
+Anti-corruption is one of the most important clauses in the contracts signed between the company and staff, and TrustWorks has an internal zero tolerance policy towards corruption.

-In the year ahead, TrustWorks intends to work with companies working in conflict-affected and fragile states to help them address issues related to corruption.
-When working with clients, we encourage transparent communication between operational staff and management, and encourage companies to put in place processes which allow staff to report instances of corruption without fear of reprisal.
+In the year ahead, TrustWorks intends to expand its work and engagement with companies working in conflict-affected and fragile states to help them address issues related to perceived and proven corruption.

+In our work with clients, TrustWorks prioritizes transparent communication between operational staff and management, and encourages companies to implement processes and regular consultations which allow staff to report instances of corruption without fear of reprisal.

-The company shall institute and continuously review its operational guidelines on anticorruption internally, as well as due diligence in dealing with current and prospective clients.
+Internally, the company continuously reviews and updates its operational guidelines on anticorruption, and carefully carries out due diligence assessments in dealing with current and prospective clients.